mszjar/mszjar/README.md

 # Hi 👋 I'm Mario
-A frontend Web3 developer based in France, also an energy engineer.
+Seeking for Web3 Roles / Engineer trained in React and Solidity.
 I'm passionate about Blockchain and entrepreneurship.
 Have an idea?
 Let's talk!

 ## Currently working on
 Sello Chained CO2, an NFT platform that generates CO2 emissions stamps depending on energy consumption.
 The technologies used are solidity and Web3 js.